UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning Approach: Numerical Evaluation and Discussion

 { Next, in Fig.~\ref{fig:greed_rho}, we verify that our optimization formulation optimizes the performance of {\tt HN-PFL}.} As no alternative methodology for our optimization problem exists, we develop two methods, called greedy offloading (G.O.) and maximum processed (M.P.), and use them as baselines to compare the effectiveness of our data offloading/processing optimization in Fig.~\ref{fig:greed_rho}.
 In G.O., the devices always offload their entire datasets to the UAVs, and, in M.P., the UAVs overclock their CPU frequencies (reaching 2.3GHz for all UAVs) and maximize mini-batch ratios.
 Both G.O. and M.P. are determined in a fashion that adheres to the constraints in~\eqref{eq:f1_con1}-\eqref{eq:f1_con2}, and \textit{we use our solver to determine the rest of the optimization variables in each baseline}.
 We show the percentage savings { in objective function of $\bm{\mathcal{P}}$} of our method over the two baselines in Fig.~\ref{fig:greed_rho}.
 When the network operator places greater emphasis on energy efficiency (i.e., small $1-\theta$), our joint optimization will decrease data offloading and processing to conserve energy.
 As a result, our method achieves over $80\%$ decrease in objective function value and energy consumption compared to either baseline when $1-\theta = 0.01$.
 Even when $1-\theta =0.9$, i.e., the network aims to process more data in order to improve the ML component of the objective function, our method retains a roughly $6\%$ improvement for the objective function and a $25\%$ improvement for the energy consumption against both baselines.
-Fig.~\ref{fig:greed_rho} also reveals that, between the baselines, M.P. outperforms G.O. because M.P. always processes more data and can offload data from device-to-UAV more optimally, which leads to both less energy consumption and smaller objective function value.